-- Policy 5.1 Heritage management plans will relate to the Tree Management Policy. - Policy 5.2 Landscape maintenance plans will be prepared to provide more detailed guidance for areas within a HMP. - Policy 5.3 Maintaining a mix of trees in keeping with a place's identified heritage values. - Policy 5.4 Replacing trees that are removed with the same species.
-Where a species fails to thrive or has otherwise become unviable, trees may be replaced with a different species that provides the same heritage values as the original tree.
+Heritage management plans will be complementary to the Tree Management Policy.

+Landscape maintenance plans will be prepared to provide more detailed guidance for areas within a HMP.

+A mix of trees in keeping with a place's identified heritage values will be maintained on National Land.

+In most instances trees that are removed will be replaced with the same species.
+Where a species fails to thrive or has otherwise become unviable, trees may be replaced with a different species that contributes to the same heritage value as the original tree.